Are difficult relationships or painful emotions causing you to age?

 well maintain their mental alertness by continuing to learn and

-by contact with younger people.
+by ongoing contact with younger people.

 Parenthood and Aging

-Human life, including old age and death, focuses on creating
+As our lives, including old age and death, focuses on creating

-and raising children.
-Old age is linked to the reproductive
+and raising children, old age is linked to the reproductive

 process.
 Although the onset of old age is gradual, without specific